WHAT TO CARRY: THE 10 BACKPACKING & HIKING ESSENTIALS

 You get the idea.
 Without key gear items, many common trail scenarios would be downright miserable or dangerous.
 Even items that aren’t frequently used can become essential life-saving tools in the event of an emergency.
 Bearing the extra weight and bulk is justified due to their importance when, or if, they are needed.

-Most of us think of map & compass when referring to navigational tools for backcountry travel, however, this category has grown to include GPS devices or cell-phone applications.
+Most of us think of using a compass and map when referring to navigational tools for backcountry travel, however, this category has grown to include GPS devices or cell-phone applications.
 For those traveling off-trail, deep within wilderness boundaries, or regularly experiencing the need to orient & direct their travel, the necessity for reliable navigation is obvious.

 Albeit less obvious, carrying navigation tools can remain incredibly important for those who spend the majority of their time on-trail or closer to civilization.
 While it is possible to navigate many trail systems around the globe without a map (some A.T. hikers will hike over 2,100 miles without one since the trail is so well marked), its use may be paramount in the event you find yourself lost or confused.
 There have been numerous accounts of lost hikers who were found only hundreds of yards from a trail, without ever realizing it was there.
 A map can, also, be a fun way to orient yourself at a summit, identifying notable mountains in the distance or how far you have until reaching your next camp.

-Remember, you should always carry a physical map even if planning to rely on electronic versions.
+Remember, you should always carry a physical map and baseplate compass even if planning to rely on electronic versions.
 Batteries, which lose power in cold temperatures, shouldn’t be your only source of navigational power in the wild.
 Carry a map and know how to use it!

 Consider sun protection (both UVA & UVB) even when hiking through regions that won’t be hot or sunny.
 Don’t make us quote mom’s everywhere with the reality that you can still damage your skin (any tanning or ‘burn’ is evidence of such damage) on cloudy days, particularly at higher elevations.

 This can be achieved with traditional sunscreen on exposed skin.
-Additionally, you can protect your skin with UV protectant hats or clothing, like this hoody from Black Diamond, a favorite among outdoor professionals.
+Additionally, you can protect your skin with a UV protectant hiking sun hat or clothing, like this hoody from Black Diamond, a favorite among outdoor professionals.
 This is growing in popularity, as it saves you from having oily, sticky skin throughout the day.

-Perhaps the best way to address your insulation (clothing) for future outdoor trips is to familiarize yourself with the 3-layer system of dressing for outdoor travel.
+Perhaps the best way to address your insulation (clothing) for future outdoor trips is to familiarize yourself with the concept of dressing in layers for outdoor travel (you can also check out our hiking clothing guide).
 When done correctly, this method allows you to be prepared for drastic changes in temperature, commonly experienced in wild, rugged places.

 The general idea is for one layer to wick moisture away from your skin, a second layer to trap warm air, and a third to keep out the elements (wind & rain).
 Always be prepared to experience temperatures at least 10 - 20℉ below what is forecasted.